This Jataka tale illustrates the perfection of character of wisdom (panna).

 - An octagonal lucky gem had a broken thread running through it, which nobody could figure out how to replace.
 The Bodhisatta smeared the two holes with honey and pushed a wool thread in as far as he could.
 Ants who were living in the hole ate away at the old thread to get all the honey, and while doing so bit down on the new thread and pulled it through to the other end.

 - The royal bull was fattened up for months so he appeared pregnant and then sent over to the Bodhisatta with the order to deliver a calf.
 In reply, the Bodhisatta sent a man to the palace with orders to weep loudly at the palace gate and demand to talk to King Vedeha.
-When the king asked why he was sad he, following the Bodhisatta’s instruction, answered that his son had been in labor for seven days and the baby wouldn’t come out; he needed the king’s help.
+When the king asked why he was sad, he answered, following the Bodhisatta’s instruction, that his son had been in labor for seven days and the baby wouldn’t come out; he needed the king’s help.
 When the king answered he could not help because it is impossible for men to bear children, the man asked, “Then why do you expect a calf from a bull?”

-- A request was made for rice cooked under specific conditions: without rice, without water, without a pot, without an oven, without fire, without firewood, and without being sent along a road either by woman or man.
+- A request was made for rice cooked under seven specific conditions: without rice, without water, without a pot, without an oven, without fire, without firewood, and without being sent along a road either by woman or man.
 The Bodhisatta had people use broken rice, snow, an earthen bowl, chopped-up wood blocks, a kindle fire started by rubbing, leaves, and delivered with a eunuch walking on footpaths.

 - A request was sent for rope made of sand to replace a broken rope from King Vedeha’s swing.
-The Bodhisatta sent some men to the palace to ask for a sample of the old sand rope so they know what thickness to make the new one.
+The Bodhisatta sent some men to the palace to ask for a sample of the old sand rope so they knew what thickness to make the new one.
 When the king was unable to supply it, the men told the king that if he can’t make a sand rope, nobody else can either.

 - King Vedeha said he wanted to swim in a new pond covered with lilies and ordered that one be sent to him at the palace.
 The Bodhisatta had some men play in water until their eyes turned red and then go to the palace door soaking wet and tell the king they had brought him a wonderful pond from the forest, but when their pond saw the city’s fortifications it got scared, broke the ropes, and ran back to the forest.
 They asked for the old one so they could tie them both together and let the old one lead the new one into the city.
 When the king said he never had a water tank brought in from the forest before, they answered that if this was true, then the Bodhisatta can’t send him one.